Engineering blog

 4. Tudor Style

-Styles of Houses in America The Bakken Museum, of the Tudor revival style, Minneapolis, Minnesota.
+Tudor Style Architecture in the USA The Bakken Museum, of the Tudor revival style, Minneapolis, Minnesota.
 Image by The Bakken Museum.
 License: Creative Commons Attribution-Share Alike 3.0 Unported (CC BY-SA 3.0).
 No changes were made to this image.

 The Tudor style houses we see in the US today are reinventions that are loosely based on a variety of Tudor-era home styles in late medieval England.